DODA-2005/Skill-Share-App/skills_expo/README.md

 ## Overview

-⚠️ **This project use code of my previous repository [Tinder - React Native](https://github.com/stevenpersia/tinder-react-native).
-Because I don't have time to maintain this previous project made on React Native, I've decided to switch to Expo because it's more convenient to me.
-Sorry if you don't work with Expo (but give it a try).**

 **Perfect to start an Tinder Clone app.** 4 screens are availables : Explore, Matches, Messages and Profile.
 You'll find some components like Card Component to pass props and variant.
 No frameworks UI like Bootstrap or Material UI are used.

 - **Easy to use** 🤘